mrgeyer/Mario-Classroom/README.md

 Note: Currently, the blackboard does not work in Chrome unless you set up a localhost server on your computer, and the download button does not work in Firefox.

-If you want to leave feedback or suggestions, please use the Issues tap at the top of the page.
+If you want to leave feedback or suggestions, please use the <a href=https://github.com/mrgeyer/Mario-Classroom/issues">Issues tab</a> at the top of the page.
 Then click New issue unless you see the issue listed.

 Demo: https://mrgeyer.github.io/Mario-Classroom/